gwpicard/electricitymap-challenge/README.md

 ### Relevant files and directories

 **hourly_production.ipynb**\
-contains all of the code and explanation around the modeling approach.
+contains all the code and explanation of modeling approach.

 **data**\
-contains the raw and formatted data used (sources are explained in the notebook).
+contains the raw and formatted data used (data sources are reference in the notebook).

 **output**\
-contains the csv file with the hourly power production breakdown from 2019 for South Korea.
+contains the .csv file with the hourly power production breakdown from 2019 for South Korea.